eclab/grains/dave/README.md

 ## De-Legato

 This sends a NOTE OFF before any NOTE ON, to guarantee that we do a gate prior to changing the pitch.

+IMPORTANT NOTE: the purpose of De-Legato is to work around the fact that WonkyStuff's MCO/1 module is legato-only.
+HOWEVER De-Legato will trigger a MIDI bug in the MASTER I/O: if it receives two note-offs in a row for the same note, its gate will hang permanently at HIGH.
+So if you're sending signals to the MASTER I/O via its MIDI IN jack, you need to turn off De-Legato.

-This is specified on a per-channel basis.
+De-Legato is specified on a per-channel basis.
 By default, it's ON (1) for ALL OUTGOING CHANNELS.
-But you can change it in the source code as well.
+You can turn it on/off globally or per-channel in the code.

 ## Full Customization